log4j-mode

 Installation:

-of code in your init file:
+following lines of code to your init file:

 (autoload 'log4j-mode "log4j-mode" "Major mode for viewing log files." t)